ibrahimmenem/ansible_poor_mans_sdn/PITCHME.md

     - pass credentials via the command line
 ---
 ### What do I need to use Ansible with Network devices
-- Remember to use  `connection: local`
+- Remember to use  `'connection: local'`
 - Ssh access to the network deviceS
 - **(the hardest one)** Your boss and security people are happy with your work.